TCU vs. Kansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - TCU and its opponents have gone over the current 64.5-point total in five of nine games (55.6%) this season.

-- The two teams combine to average 49.2 points per game, 15.3 less than the over/under in this contest.
+- The combined points per game average of the two teams, 49.2, is 15.3 points fewer than Saturday's over/under.

-- This contest's over/under is 13.9 points under the 78.4 these two squads combine to give up per game in 2021.
+- The 78.4 points per game these two squads have allowed to opponents this season are 13.9 more than the 64.5 over/under in this contest.

-- The Horned Frogs and their opponents score an average of 58.8 points per game, 5.7 fewer than Saturday's total.
+- Horned Frogs games have an average total of 58.8 points this season, 5.7 fewer than Saturday's over/under.

-- The 64.5 total in this game is 6.4 points above the 58.1 average total in Jayhawks games this season.
+- The 64.5 over/under in this game is 6.4 points above the 58.1 average total in Jayhawks games this season.

 TCU Stats and Trends